 Students in the Graduate Program in Counseling Ministry at California Baptist University will be required to obtain and maintain active congregational membership and participation during the entire process of the degree.
 This congregation will serve, under supervision, as the approved practicum site for the student.
-Students may verify and document this requirement using the verification form available in the Behavioral Sciences office.
+Students may verify and document this requirement using the verification form available in the College of Behavioral and Social Sciences office.